Gressling/examples/README.md

 - A uniquely concise introduction for chemists looking to tap the potential of data science.
 - Contains numerous working examples in Jupyter

+## Credits to the coders
+The book would not have been possible without the passion and the contributions of hundreds of scientists who had listed their programs on GitHub!
+I thank Greg
+Landrum, Oliver Beckstein, Daniel Pelliccia, Björn Dahlgreen, and Jean-Baptiste Lamy, five individuals who are part of the GitHub community.

+## Contact
+In case of errors or comments, please open an issue on github.com/Gressling/ examples.
+I am available on LinkedIn or ResearchGate for further contact and discussion.